 Companies without a plan to adapt to a low-carbon economy are looking at trouble.
 Without a net-zero target, their credit rating could be at risk, as will be their ability to attract and retain talent.
 The public will perceive them as companies that do not care about the environment and the next generations.

 In the Sustainable Innovation Forum 2021 (SIF21) that took place alongside COP26, similar sentiments were shared.
 Sphera CEO Paul Marushka was one of the panelists for the session, “Mainstreaming Climate Innovations for net-zero transitions.”
 He stated how the net-zero initiative would impact every single decision that businesses make.
 When business leaders evaluate decisions, the carbon implication will be just as important as the financial one.
 They will need the right carbon accounting tools to quantify and measure carbon emissions and form effective mitigation strategies.

 SIF21 offered a collaborative platform to identify the breakthrough innovation and technologies for the Glasgow Pact/COP26.
-Sandy Smith, VP, Sales Sphera, said, “Without a clear path to 1.5, the pressure will remain high on sustainability for governments and businesses.
-But there are lots of good technology fixes, as mentioned by Paul.”
+Sandy Smith, Sphera’s vice president of sales in EMEA and APAC, said, “Without a clear path to 1.5, the pressure will remain high on sustainability for governments and businesses.
+But there are lots of good technology fixes.”

 Resolving rules for the global trading of carbon offset can unlock trillions of dollars in finance to help countries and companies manage the energy transition.
 The global business community applauded it for the potential to unleash huge investments.

 Several companies in sectors, including transport, are already moving toward increased electrification and away from fossil fuel vehicles.
 U.S. carmakers Ford (F.N.) and General Motors (GM.N) intend to do so by 2040.